 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-However, Google Voice isn't very scalable and doesn't have as many features as industry-leading VoIP services, so businesses in sectors like retail, healthcare, sales, and customer service might be better off choosing an alternative for their calls.
-Be sure to check out our free VoIP price comparison tool to find out which provider is best suited to your business or team's needs.
+However, you should be aware that Google Voice isn’t very scalable and doesn’t have as many features as industry-leading VoIP services.
+So businesses in sectors like retail, healthcare, sales, and customer service might be better off choosing an alternative for their calls.
+The $10/month starting cost is an additional price to the baseline Google Workspace cost (from $6/month).

 Google Voice Plans